Devsh-Graphics-Programming/TerraInfra/docs/snapshots.md

 ### Notes
 - Prod volume is never destroyed (`prevent_destroy_data_volume=true` by default).
 - Terraform keeps only the latest managed daily snapshot (replaces the previous one after the new snapshot is created).
 - Manual snapshots do not affect the daily snapshot and do not delete each other.
-Expired manual snapshots are removed on the next `terraform apply` in prod.
+Expired manual snapshots are removed on the next workflow run (at latest the daily schedule).
+- If you delete a manual snapshot in Scaleway UI, the next workflow run will prune it from Terraform state and it will not be recreated.
 - Test infra can be destroyed/recreated freely with a chosen snapshot ID.